 Cons

 - Zanda uses a pay-per-message model: SMS messages cost $0.09 each (US pricing).
-(Incoming replies are free.)
-This is similar to the old Power Diary (£0.09 each) and can add up quickly for high-volume clinics.
+Incoming replies are free.
+This can add up quickly for high-volume clinics.

-- Zanda still lacks any internal staff messaging; clinicians cannot chat with each other in Zanda (you’d need a separate tool).
+- Zanda still lacks any internal staff messaging; clinicians cannot chat with each other in Zanda (you would need a separate tool).

-- Also, if you want unlimited texts, you’ll need to subscribe to a dedicated number (about $5/month in the US for 35 free messages, then $0.09 additional).
+- If you want unlimited texts, you will need to subscribe to a dedicated number (about $5/month in the US for 35 free messages, then $0.09 additional).
 Keep these costs in mind when budgeting.

 Integrated Telehealth for Seamless Virtual Care